heiner/dylaniki/The_Ballad_of_the_Gliding_Swan.md

 </h3>
 This version of the text is recited after the song in one of the circulating snippets.
-I don’t know who reads them or who wrote them;
+I don't know who reads them or who wrote them;
 they seem to be the “Captain Subtext” version.

 Tenderly William kissed his wife.